Philosophy

 Note: This course is strongly recommended for students enrolled in the Specialist and Major program in Philosophy.
 It is open to students enrolled in the Minor program in Philosophy as well as all other students by permission of the instructor.

-PHLC03H3 - Topics in the Philosophy of Aesthetics
+PHLC03H3 - Aesthetics

 An exploration of some current issues concerning the various forms of art such as: the role of the museum, the loss of beauty and the death of art.